Military personnel and their families can encounter unique circumstances when it comes to managing money and planning for what comes next.

 It’s often a good idea to put a significant portion of your bonus toward these needs first before spending your bonus on your wants.

-For more information and resources on budgeting for homeownership, and for details about the VA home loan program, visit My Home by Freddie Mac®.
+Find more information and resources on budgeting for homeownership, and the VA home loan program.

 CreditSmart®: Military